openhab/org.openhab.binding.zwave/doc/monoprice/wallsocket_0_0.md

 ### Parameter 20: Overload Protection

 If current exceeds 16.5A over 5 seconds, relay will turn off.
-If current exceeds 16.5A over 5 seconds, relay will turn off.

-0 - The function is disabled

-1 - The function is enabled.
+<p&gtIf current exceeds 16.5A over 5 seconds, relay will turn off.</p&gt <p&gt0 - The function is disabled</p&gt <p&gt1 - The function is enabled.</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```1```.